LukeWinikates/japanese-accent/README.md

     * things not yet studied
     * things marked for re-review
     * things last studied further back
-* address issues with the data model
-      * word lists could be linked by #hashtag?

 ## Redesign Ideas
+* allow tagging of videos, segments, words, word lists
 * consider making each entry in the recording list a "card", and when you move from card to card, they collapse/expand to show the player and recorder
+* consider a "playlist" analogy for communicating about queueing the study entries?
 * more prominent "next" button (or smartly have a CTA for "re-record" or "next")
 * when paging through recordings using "next" button, automatically scroll the current one into view
 * grab thumbnails based on the video content, and show that along with clip